nkmakes/nkmakes.github.io/_posts/2020-08-25-crypto-bot-freqtrade-install-windows.md

 ### Why Freqtrade?

+Paid alternatives are getting more and more exposure each day, but in the open-sorce space there are 3 mayor alternatives [Zenbot](https://github.com/DeviaVir/zenbot),[Freqtrade](https://github.com/freqtrade/freqtrade) and [Crypto-trading-bot](https://github.com/Haehnchen/crypto-trading-bot)

-I tried to use Zenbot, but Docker install under Windows was not possible, It's made in Node.js and looks like a nice program.
+I tried to use Zenbot, but Docker install under Windows was not possible at the moment, It's made in Node.js and looks like a nice program, but i just wanted to run test while i work on my Windows OS so i discarded this option.

 In the other hand, i already had used freqtade for some months now on a cloud server with dry run and has not given any problem.

-It's Python 3 based and well mantained, each time is better doccumented and has more features, and i hadn't found any serious bugs.
+It's Python 3 based and well mantained, satble, and each time i get to the github page, has more features, i hadn't found any serious bugs.
 This plus tha ability to run your tests from Windows make it the best alternative.

+The only two thing i miss is a good graphical representation, but there has been lately a lot of improvements in this way, using Jupyter notebooks for some analysis, and some experimental WebUI to control it.
+There's also the limitation of the bot of just being able to open one position at a time on each pair.

 You can find more about it in project [github page](https://github.com/freqtrade/freqtrade) or [docs](https://www.freqtrade.io/en/latest/).

-The docs are very well documented and contain a larger but better starter guide, this post is not trying to replace them, just offers a quick start.
+The docs are very well documented and contain a larger but better starter guide, this post is not trying to replace them, just offers a quick start guide to test it under windows.

+The third one, Crypt-trading-bot looks like a newer player in the game, it's JS based and has a pretty interface

 ## Freqtrade local setup